Mental Health Benefits of Photography

 Photo Marg Becker ~ See Fresh Student

 6. Photography keeps the body in motion.

 Aside from exercising the brain, photography also makes the body move and burn calories.
-A photographer typically walks around to look for a good subject.
+A photographer typically walks around to look for a good subject or a good angle.

 Some angles also demand physical strength in order to get a great shot.
-Some photographers even climb trees or bend over just to get closer to the subject.
+Lots of photographers even climb trees or bend over just to get closer to the subject.

 7. Photography gets you engaged with things you love.

 A photographer is typically drawn to things that are interesting to him or her.
 This makes it easier for a person to focus and connect with a subject that is meaningful.
 It doubles the fun of taking interesting photos since it becomes rewarding when nice photos are captured.

 8. Photos uplift the mood.

 There’s a study that’s titled The Connection Between Art, Healing, and Public Health: A Review of Current Literature, that supports the idea that art helps the body to reduce stress hormones.